batmany13/about-me/feedback/README.md

 __Failure modes__
 Oftentimes, strengths can create blind spots or weaknesses that need calibrating to be more effective

-* (long-running feedback) Overethuasim - hard to tell what is a priority, and pulling the team into too many directions
+* (long-running feedback) Overenthusiasm - hard to tell what is a priority, and pulling the team into too many directions
 * (long-running feedback) Moving too fast - need to bring people along and provide more space to absorb changes and collect feedback
 * Lack of true alignment - It is not enough to build the bridge to partners or use superpowers of connectivity, need to align our work together and get buy-in
 * Mixed Signals - friendly enthusiasm may not lead to appropriate candor for certain situations